 COUNTRY/TOWN: Cape Verde / Island of Santiago

-This project, sponsored by the City Council of Vigo, seeks to guarantee the right to ongoing, quality education for pregnant adolescents and mothers in the Cape Verdean secondary school system, and to promote gender equity and empowerment for the programme’s beneficiaries.
+This project, sponsored by the City Council of Vigo, seeks to guarantee the right to ongoing and quality education for pregnant adolescents and mothers in the Cape Verdean secondary school system, and to promote gender equity and empowerment of the program’s beneficiaries.

-Our foundation will collaborate with different institutions in Cape Verde to implement a cross-subject programme in four secondary schools with a high incidence of teenage pregnancy and maternity on the island of Santiago, Cape Verde.
+The Foundation will collaborate with different institutions in Cape Verde to implement a cross-cutting program in four secondary schools with a high incidence of teenage pregnancy and motherhood on the island of Santiago, Cape Verde.

-In recent years, an increase has been observed in the number of teenage pregnancies.
-In 2016, pregnancies under the age of 19 came to 20.4% of the total, with ratios reaching almost 50% in some towns.
-Many of these young women drop out of their studies because they cannot combine motherhood with their continued education in a climate of gender inequality.
-In fact, 42% of the girls who dropped out of school between 2002 and 2008 due to pregnancy did not go back to the classroom.
+In recent years, an increase in the number of teenage pregnancies has been observed.
+In 2016, 20.4% of pregnancies were in girls under the age of 19, with ratios bordering 50% in some towns.
+Many of these young women abandon their studies because they cannot combine motherhood and continuing their education in a climate of gender inequality.
+In fact, 42% of girls who dropped out of school between 2002 and 2008 due to pregnancy did not return to school.

-The Government of Cape Verde wishes to guarantee that pregnant young women and mothers may continue their studies and be successful at school, while promoting equal opportunities.
+The Government of Cape Verde aims to ensure that young pregnant women and mothers stay in school and succeed in their studies, and to promote equal opportunities.
 To this end, it has drawn up different educational and equality strategies under the umbrella of the 2030 Agenda.

-Our foundation will cooperate with institutions in the country to ensure continuity for pregnant women or mothers in secondary education curricula.
-Specifically, a pilot protocol for action will be implemented and a diagnosis made of the situation.
-Analysis and identification will be carried out to discover the obstacles these women face to remain in secondary education, their family context, the types of discrimination experienced by pregnant young women and the impact of the new Cape Verdean legislation on equal education.
-A guide will also be created to promote sexual and affective education, to adapt these young women’s curricula, to tackle gender stereotypes and inequalities, and to implement protocols for action against gender-based violence and sexual abuse.
-In addition, educational methods will be drawn up and the proposals will be monitored to ensure that the measures are implemented and that these young women’s rights are protected.
+The Foundation will cooperate with institutions in the country to ensure continuity in secondary school programs for young pregnant women and mothers.
+Specifically, a pilot protocol for action will be implemented and a diagnosis of the situation will be carried out.
+The obstacles these women face in remaining in secondary education, their family context, the forms of discrimination experienced by young pregnant women and the impact of new Cape Verdean legislation on education for equality will be analysed and identified.
+A guide will also be created to promote sexual and affective education, to adapt these young women’s curricula, to tackle gender stereotypes and inequalities and to implement protocols for action against gender violence and sexual abuse.
+In addition, educational methodologies will be drawn up and the proposals will be monitored to ensure that the measures are implemented and these young women’s rights are protected.

-The project’s benefits will be extended to families and teaching bodies.
-Furthermore, the training for young women will help foster knowledge and productivity in the country.
+The benefits of the project will be extended to families and teachers.
+Furthermore, the training of young women will help foster knowledge and productivity in the country.